Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-play-Minecraft-pe-servers-By-MineServer-APP.md

 You can Try 3 minutes, then add the IP to play.

 **How to register?**
-1In the chat window, enter “/register password“ to register.
+In the chat window, enter “/register password“ to register.
 You need to register and login in some server, Otherwise, you can not move.

 **How to become a VIP?**
 MineServer No vip products now.
-You need to contact the server owner.
+You need to contact the server owner.2